-This article is part of a set of four; the common factor is Calculus of Variations.
+This article is part of a set of three; the common factor is Calculus of Variations.
 In classical physics Calculus of Variations is applied in three areas: Optics, Statics, and Dynamics.
-Each article in the set is written as a standalone article, resulting in some degree of overlap.
+Discussion of application in statics is included in this 'Foundation' article.

-The other three articles:
+The other two articles:

 Optics: Fermat's stationary time